Kunal2878/movinfo/README.md

 ## Demo

-You can check out a live demo of MovInfo at [https://MovInfo.example.com](https://MovInfo.example.com).
+You can check out a live demo of MovFlix at [https://MovFlix.example.com](https://MovFlix.example.com).

 ## Feedback and Contributions

 If you have any feedback or suggestions for this project or would like to contribute, please feel free to open an issue or submit a pull request.
 Your contributions are greatly appreciated!

-Thank you for using MovInfo to explore the world of movies and anime.
+Thank you for using MovFlix to explore the world of movies and anime.
 Enjoy your cinematic journey! 🎬🍿🎉